 Lines were a lot shorter, even for well-known celebrities like Kurt Busiek or Terry Moore.
 I spotted Phil Foglio at the Studio Foglio booth, and Sergio Aragonés had his usual table.
 I snapped a shot of JMS on the escalator, and he gave a sort of embarrassed “Oh, crap, I’m getting attention” wave.
 It was a bad angle, though, so I deleted the photo from the camera.

 We both caught panels on the making of last year’s Beowulf, specifically animating Grendel and the dragon, and on Tokyopop’s manga licenses with Jim Henson: Return to Labyrinth and Legend of the Dark Crystal.
 I hadn’t realized that the first volume of the latter was already out, but I’ll be picking it up as soon as I have a chance.
-Though I have to admit that I picked up the Labyrinth sequel last year, and haven’t read it yet.
-(Sadly, I skipped the JMS spotlight to go to this, which means I missed the bunch of announcements.)
+Though I have to admit that I picked up the Labyrinth sequel last year, and haven’t read it yet. 😳 (Sadly, I skipped the JMS spotlight to go to this, which means I missed a bunch of announcements.)